The Alverton Curriculum

 - Develop their speaking and listening skills so that they can understand and respond to others

 - Speak with increasing confidence, fluency and spontaneity, continually improving their pronunciation

 - Learn useful vocabulary that will be applied in real life situations

 - Read and write in another language for different purposes

 - Be aware that language structure and grammar can differ from one language to another

 - Appreciate stories, songs, poems and rhymes in a foreign language

 In Key Stage 2, all pupils receive regular French lessons.
-We use the North Yorkshire scheme of work for French.
+We use the Language Angels scheme of work for French.
 This scheme of work engages children with themes such as food, animals, sport, weather, family, celebrations and holidays.
 Different aspects of the themes are repeated each year, with vocabulary, questions and conversations increasing in complexity as children progress through Key Stage 2.
 Pupils begin by responding to spoken French and move on to reading and writing in French.
 Throughout the year, pupils revisit and review basic French vocabulary and phrases.

 In Key Stage 1, children experience French in a more informal style through songs and everyday activities, focusing on numbers, colours and greetings.

 Ongoing teacher assessment identifies strengths and areas for development.
 Achievement is assessed in accordance with expectations in the National curriculum from Year 3 to Year 6 using the school’s Languages progression grid.
 Pupil progress is tracked on the school’s electronic tracking system.
 Monitoring of the subject is carried out by the Languages Leader and the Head Teacher.